How to Get Rid of Bacne

-To get the details on body acne’s causes and most promising treatments, we spoke with Stanford-trained integrative dermatologist and founder of WELL Dermatology, Dr. Erika Klemperer, who here offers her modern method for ridding acne from head to...well, back—for good.
+Those breakouts that pop up along your shoulder blades and lower back may be known to the dermatology community as "truncal acne," but for everyone else, they're quite simply bacne—and they affect roughly 50% of acne sufferers.
+To get the details on the causes and most promising treatments, we spoke with Stanford-trained integrative dermatologist and founder of WELL Dermatology, Erika Klemperer M.D., who here offers her modern method for ridding acne from head to...well, back—for good.

 - An increase in sebum production